What is womb cancer?

 Most womb cancers start in specific cells in the womb lining, the endometrium.
 Most endometrial cancers are adenocarcinomas.

-Adeno means that the cells that have become cancerous are the cells of glandular tissue.
-So for the most common type of womb cancer, the cancer is in the glands of the endometrium.
-Carcinoma means that the cancer has started in a surface or lining layer of cells (the epithelium).
+Adeno means that the cancerous cells are of glandular tissue.
+So, for the most common type of womb cancer, the cancer is in the glands of the endometrium.
+Carcinoma means the cancer has started in tissues lining or covering internal organs.

 How common is womb cancer?